Alberta Social Entrepreneurship Support System: Local capacity building and funding for non-profit social enterprises in Alberta.

 “In almost every case of a project failing, mistakes were made in one or more of the critical assumptions upon which the projections and decisions were based.
 But the company didn’t realize that until they were too far down the road.
 Money, time, and energy had already been assigned to the project; the company is 100 percent committed; and the team is now on the line to make it work.”
 (Competing Against Luck: The Story of Innovation and Customer Choice, Clayton M. Chrsitensen, Taddy Hall, Karen Dillon and David S. Duncan, 2016, HarperCollins, p.
 46).

-As Ash Maurya points out, the key risk for most startups is building something nobody wants.
-That’s why it is crucial “… to accept that your initial vision is built largely on untested assumptions (or hypothesis)” and to focus on risk mitigation through “… constant, disciplined, experimentation” (Running Lean: Iterate from Plan A to a Plan That Works, 2012, O’Reilly Media, Inc., p.
-4, 8 and xiv respectively).
+To stay on track from the beginning, it is crucial to accept that your initial vision is built largely on untested assumptions (or hypothesis) and to focus on risk mitigation through constant, disciplined, experimentation (Running Lean: Iterate from Plan A to a Plan That Works, Ash Maurya 2012, O’Reilly Media, Inc.).

-Enter A.S.E.S.S., a resource we are piloting that condenses the best expertise we could find to help you embrace that discipline and navigate these issues in a step-by-step process.
+Enter A.S.E.S.S., a resource that condenses the best expertise we could find to help you embrace the discipline of learning as quickly, cheaply and effectively as possible and navigating, in a step-by-step process, the issues that can doom new ventures.

-It has been said it’s in the ‘learning’, rather than the ‘deciding’, that change will occur (The Death Of Strategy, Bill Fischer, November 2016, Forbes Online).
-To that end, you will get the most out of A.S.E.S.S. if you think of it as a tool (a chance to probe the assumptions and maximize the opportunities to learn embedded in your decisions) rather than a chore (simply recording what you have decided).
+To that end, you will get the most out of A.S.E.S.S. if you think of it as a tool (a chance to probe the assumptions embedded in your decisions, to discover your blind spots, and maximize your opportunities to learn) rather than a chore (simply recording what you have decided).

 What it looks like: